Nation faces a double coronavirus surge as omicron spreads - NewsBreak

 The new omicron coronavirus mutant speeding around the world may bring another wave of chaos, threatening to further stretch hospital workers already struggling with a surge of delta cases and upend holiday plans for the second year in a row.

 “Our delta surge is ongoing and, in fact, accelerating.
-And on top of that, we’re going to add an omicron surge,” said Dr. Jacob Lemieux, who monitors variants for a research collaboration led by Harvard Medical School.US COVID death toll hits 800,000
+And on top of that, we’re going to add an omicron surge,” said Dr. Jacob Lemieux, who monitors variants for a research collaboration led by Harvard Medical School.Tracking COVID cases by county

 “That’s alarming, because our hospitals are already filling up.
 Staff are fatigued,” leaving limited capacity for a potential crush of COVID-19 cases “from an omicron wave superimposed on a delta surge.”